sunjilkh/Ollama-Pdf-RAG-System-Local/README.md

    - Test the database with sample queries
    - Verify page-level citations are working
-   - Check optimization performance (should be <5 seconds after first query)
+   - Check optimization performance (should be <10 seconds consistently)

 3. **Test voice input** (Option 9 in main menu)